 National Trust for Historic Preservation, 3D model of the proposed transmission towers crossing the James River at Jamestown

-Dominion also rejected the suggestion of re-powering the Yorktown plant with natural gas.
+Dominion also rejected the suggestions of continuing to use oil-fired Yorktown Unit 3, or re-powering the Yorktown plant with natural gas.
 The utility calculated that a 620MW natural gas plant would be required, and the pipelines bringing gas to the region lacked capacity to supply it.

 In 2016, an independent company proposed to build a 1,400MW gas-fired power plant on the Elizabeth River.
 Matex Virginia Power LLC proposed to build the Great Bridge Energy Center next to the former coal-fired Chesapeake Energy Center closed in 2014 by Dominion Power.
 The new power plant would get its supply of natural gas from the Atlantic Coast Pipeline, in which Dominion was a majority owner.

 the proposed Great Bridge Energy Center (1)), just north of the now-closed Chesapeake Energy Center (2), included no proposal to increase transmission capacity across the James River at the James River Bridge (3) or between the Surry Nuclear Plant (4) and the Skiffe's Creek substation (5)

 The proposal did not include any transmission lines to supply energy to the Peninsula.
 The Great Bridge Energy Center would sell its electricity into the PJM grid, and Dominion's network of power lines would distribute the electricity to customers.
 However, placing a new generating facility in South Hampton Roads would offset the need to import electricity from facilities west of Richmond, but did not solve the reliability issues in North Hampton Roads.6